20 Oct Must Know Info: How an AFCI Helps Prevent Electrical Fires

 In laymen’s terms:

-An arc-fault is a dangerous electrical problem caused by damaged, overheated, or stressed electrical wiring or devices.
+An arc-fault creates a dangerous electrical problem caused by damaged, overheated, or stressed electrical wiring or devices.
 Arc-faults can occur when older wires become frayed or cracked.

-For example, when a nail or screw damages a wire behind a wall or when outlets or circuits are compromised, then an arc-fault may emerge.
+For example, when a nail or screw damages a wire behind a wall, then an arc-fault may emerge.

 What is an AFCI?